miathedev/KomootBLEConnect/README.md

 This library is made as experiment.
 Quality will increase in future.

 API will change in future!
-Expect it to break old code.
+Expect it to break old code on every major release.